Skiing the Hakuba backcountry with a private guide

 In the end, the course for this day was to start from Tsugaike, cross several mountains, and finally ski down to a small station in Otari Village.
 It started at 9am and ended at 4pm with a lot to do.
 What a special tour it was

-Two days later, I applied for a private tour again,
+Two days later, I booked another private trip,

 this time to Happo BC.